 A starting point for all our actions as members of a party and a movement is to treat all people with dignity and respect.
 This applies to all our dealings with people, offline and online.
 Everyone should feel able to take part in discussion about our party, country and world.
 We want to maximise this debate, including critical discussion, as long as it does not result in the exclusion of others.

 Abusing someone online is just as serious as doing so face to face.
 We stand against all forms of abuse and will take action against those who commit it.

-Harassment, intimidation, hateful language and bullying are never acceptable, nor is any form of discrimination on the basis of gender, race, religion, age, sexual orientation, gender identity or disability.
+Harassment, intimidation, hateful language and bullying are never acceptable, nor is any form of discrimination on the basis of age, disability, gender reassignment or identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, or sexual orientation.